Chkhikvadze/ai-search-benchmark/scrapper/perplexity/readme.md

 ## Running Instructions:

-### General Setup

-All scrapers require Node.js and npm to be installed.
-Individual scraper setup instructions are detailed below.

 ### Perplexity AI Scraper

 1. **Prerequisites:**  Ensure you are logged into your Perplexity AI account in your browser.